 Click Here for tab for Shake It Off by Taylor Swift

-Something that always makes a song a perfect choice to play in a bar setting is a ‘sing along’ chorus, and few songs have choruses that resonate quite as well as ‘Shake It Off’ by Taylor Swift.
-This is the main single from her fifth studio album titled, “1989”, and it even went Diamond in the USA, with 10 million copies sold.
+Something that always makes a song a perfect choice to play in a bar setting is a ‘singalong’ chorus, and few songs have choruses that resonate quite so well as Shake It Off by Taylor Swift.
+This is the main single from her fifth studio album, 1989, and it even went Diamond in the US, with 10 million copies sold.

-On the original song, the instrumental is largely electronic, which gives you the creative license to play the song how you wish.
+On the original song, the instrumental is largely electronic, which gives you creative license to play the song how you wish.
 Feel free to check around YouTube for how others have performed this for inspiration.
 The song uses G, Am, and C throughout, so it’s exceptionally easy to remember.
 Try to bring the energy upon the chorus and prompt the crowd to join in for the maximum effect.

 She Will Be Loved – Maroon 5